 Separation of duties requires that completion of a specified sensitive activity or access to sensitive objects is dependent on the satisfaction of a plurality of conditions.
 Separation of duties (SoD) is the concept of having more than one person required to complete a task.
 It is alternatively called segregation of duties or, in the political realm, separation of powers.

-Defense in depth is the application of multiple layers of protection wherein a subsequent layer will provide protection if a previous layer is breached.
-Defense in depth is an information assurance (IA) strategy in which multiple layers of defense are placed throughout an information technology (IT) system.
+Defence in depth is the application of multiple layers of protection wherein a subsequent layer will provide protection if a previous layer is breached.
+Defence in depth is an information assurance (IA) strategy in which multiple layers of defence are placed throughout an information technology (IT) system.
 It addresses security vulnerabilities in personnel, technology, and operations for the duration of the system’s lifecycle.
-Defense in depth is originally a military strategy that seeks to delay, rather than prevent, the advance of an attacker by yielding space in order to buy time.
-The placement of protection mechanisms, procedures and policies is intended to increase the dependability of an IT system where multiple layers of defense prevent espionage and direct attacks against critical systems.
-In terms of computer network defense, defense in depth measures should not only prevent security breaches but buys an organization’s time to detect and respond to an attack, thereby reducing and mitigating the consequences of a breach.
+Defence in depth is originally a military strategy that seeks to delay, rather than prevent, the advance of an attacker by yielding space in order to buy time.
+The placement of protection mechanisms, procedures and policies is intended to increase the dependability of an IT system where multiple layers of defence prevent espionage and direct attacks against critical systems.
+In terms of computer network defence, defence in depth measures should not only prevent security breaches but buys an organization’s time to detect and respond to an attack, thereby reducing and mitigating the consequences of a breach.